 Counter to popular myth, dish soap should never be used to eliminate pests.
 Dish soap damages plants.
 Horticultural oils and castile soap are better options.

 Extreme weather, nutrient deficiencies and toxicities, and chemical overspray can cause leaf cupping.
 Chemical overspray occurs when herbicides are applied when a breeze is present (or a car drives by).
 The chemicals end up in places you don’t want them, causing phytotoxicity.

 Deficiencies of boron, calcium, manganese, and molybdenum can result in cupping.
 Cupping may also indicate over-fertilization.
-Again, lab-based soil tests are invaluable when it comes to knowing what’s in your soil.
+Again, lab-based soil tests are invaluable.
+Luckily, they are inexpensive, too.

 Plants may not speak in ways that we can hear, but we can certainly watch for things like leaf cupping as clues to what’s going on in the garden.

 Mulberries of nursery rhyme fame are the fastest plants on Earth.